City of San Francisco (train): Incidents

-Timeline and equipment consists
+Operations and equipment

 A consist is the group of rail vehicles (cars plus locomotives) making up a train.

-The City of San Francisco (TR 101-102) made its first run between Chicago and Oakland/San Francisco on June 14, 1936.
-It had a Pullman-built 11-car articulated lightweight streamline consist: two 1200 hp diesel-electric power unit cars (M-10004A/B), a baggage-mail car, a baggage-dormitory-kitchen car, a diner-lounge car, four named sleeper cars, a 48-seat chair car, and a 38-seat coach-buffet-blind end observation car.
+The 1936 City of San Francisco had a Pullman-built 11-car articulated lightweight streamline consist: two 1200 hp diesel-electric power unit cars (M-10004A/B), a baggage-mail car, a baggage-dormitory-kitchen car, a diner-lounge car, four named sleeper cars, a 48-seat chair car, and a 38-seat coach-buffet-blind end observation car.

-The City's original train set was replaced on January 2, 1938 with an all new 1/4 mi, semi-articulated 17-car lightweight streamline consist made up of one EMC-E2A and two EMC-E2B 1800 hp diesel-electric power unit cars (SF 1-2-3) built by the Electro-Motive Corporation (now EMD), and 14 aluminum-alloy girder-type Pullman-built cars consisting of an auxiliary power-baggage-dormitory car, a 54-seat chair car, a 32-seat coffee shop-kitchen car, a 72-seat diner, a dormitory-buffet-lounge car, eight named sleeper cars, and an 84-foot 6-inch buffet-lounge-observation car (NOB HILL) said to be the "longest passenger car built in the United States" to that time.
+The City's original train set was replaced on January 2, 1938, with an all new 1/4 mi, semi-articulated 17-car lightweight streamline consist made up of one EMC-E2A and two EMC-E2B 1800 hp diesel-electric power unit cars (SF 1-2-3) built by the Electro-Motive Corporation (now EMD), and 14 aluminum-alloy girder-type Pullman-built cars consisting of an auxiliary power-baggage-dormitory car, a 54-seat chair car, a 32-seat coffee shop-kitchen car, a 72-seat diner, a dormitory-buffet-lounge car, eight named sleeper cars, and an 84-foot 6-inch buffet-lounge-observation car (NOB HILL) said to be the "longest passenger car built in the United States" to that time.

 While costing over $2 million to build, operating costs (fuel, crew, etc) for the train were less than two cents per passenger-mile.
 After both the original and new train sets made a joint run from Oakland to Chicago on that date, the older 11-car consist was shopped for a seven-month rebuild and then used over the next decade as the City of Los Angeles, City of Denver, or City of Portland before being withdrawn in spring 1948 and eventually scrapped.

 The City of San Francisco train sets were jointly owned by the C&NW, UP and SP with the exception of the sleepers which were Pullman-owned until 1945 when two of those cars were acquired by the C&NW and a dozen by the UP.
 The new train was capable of speeds up to 110 mph and accommodated 222 passengers.
 Sleeping car space was double that of conventional trains with 168 berths compared to 84 while chair car space was increased to 54.
 The new City consist had 60 compartments, drawing rooms, bedrooms, and "roomettes" instead of the regular nine for a larger variety of sleeping accommodations to choose from than on any train in America.
 Among the premium services provided on the train were stewardess-nurses, a barber shop, a shower bath, and an internal telephone system.
 All regularly assigned cars were also air-conditioned.
 Frequency remained at five trips per month each way.